-- 7 Last date to adopt Tax Levy Ordinance (first Monday in December). - 29 Last day to file certified copy of Tax Levy Ordinance with Lake County Clerk (last Tuesday in December). - 29 Last day to adopt Annual Budget Ordinance pursuant to the District Rules of Order and Operational Procedure. - 31 Last date by which Appropriation Ordinance must be adopted pursuant to statute and LCFPD Rules of Order and Operational Procedures (last day of first quarter of fiscal year).
+October 2021 (cont.)
+At regular Board Meeting hold public hearing on the Tax Levy Ordinance if estimate of taxes to be raised by • 12 taxation exceeds 105% of last year's extension. • 12 Board approves Budget, adopts Tax Levy and Appropriation Ordinances. • 26 Last date to publish Appropriation Ordinance (within 10 business days).
+December 2021 • 6 Last date to adopt Tax Levy Ordinance (first Monday in December). • 28 Last day to file certified copy of Tax Levy Ordinance with Lake County Clerk (last Tuesday in December). • 28 Last day to adopt Annual Budget Ordinance pursuant to the District Rules of Order and Operational Procedure. • 31 Last date by which Appropriation Ordinance must be adopted pursuant to statute and LCFPD Rules of Order and Operational Procedures (last day of first quarter of fiscal year).